Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 Crypto Card Regulation in Peru

-Peru's Congress has considered crypto legislation (Bill No. 1042/2021-CR and subsequent proposals) including a Registry of Cryptoasset Exchange Platforms (RUPIC) under SBS licensing, but no comprehensive framework has been enacted.
+Peru's Congress has considered crypto legislation (Bill No. 1042/2021-CR and subsequent proposals) including a Registry of Cryptoasset Exchange Platforms (RUPIC) under SBS licensing, but no full framework has been enacted.

 The UIF (Unidad de Inteligencia Financiera) applies AML/CFT obligations through Decree No. 006-2023-JUS, which requires crypto exchanges and wallet providers to verify user identities, report suspicious activity, and designate compliance officers.